The GTTP sponsors an annual Student Photography Contest. It is open to all students currently enrolled in GTTP schools

 Then take your photos.
 Then pick the best one to enter in the competition.

 A final word: you may not realize it, but you are an experienced consumer of images.
 You see images on social media, TV, in advertisements, in newspapers, magazines, brochures, on computers, camera phones, billboards, noticeboards, and emails.
 Some of those images engage your attention, many do not.
-Whether you win or not, this competition can help you understand better how one visual medium functions, and this knowledge will help you in your career.
+Whether you win or not, this competition can help you understand better how one visual medium can be used, and this knowledge will help you in your career.

 Guidelines and Requirements

 Three winners in each country will receive the equivalent in their currency of US$100 and all three will be entered in the international completion.
 First prize in the international competition is US$500.
 Second prize is US$200.

 All winners will receive an official GTTP certificate acknowledging their achievement.

-You may use a camera-phone or a digital camera.
+You may use a camera-phone, tablet or a digital camera.
 If a film camera is used, the image must be digitized before submitting.
 You may use software to edit your work.

 Submitting your work: